 Use Reportable Assets to Pay Off Debt and Other Obligations

-Paying down a mortgage on the family home will reduce reportable assets on the FAFSA, but not necessarily on the CSS Profile, since the CSS Profile considers the net home equity of the family’s principal place of residence.
+Paying down a mortgage on the family home will reduce reportable assets on the FAFSA but not necessarily on the CSS Profile since the CSS Profile considers the net home equity of the family’s principal place of residence.
 However, if a college caps net home equity on the CSS Profile and the home equity already equals or exceeds the cap, then additional prepayment of the home mortgage will reduce reportable assets on the CSS Profile.

-It may also be beneficial to accelerate necessary expenses, so that the money is spent before the FAFSA is filed.
-For example, if the parents anticipate needing a new car, a new furnace or a new roof, spending the money sooner may increase eligibility for need-based financial aid.
+It may also be beneficial to accelerate necessary expenses so that the money is spent before the FAFSA is filed.
+For example, if the parents anticipate needing a new car, a new furnace, or a new roof, spending the money sooner may increase eligibility for need-based financial aid.
 Of course, this strategy should be used only for expenses that the parents were planning on spending anyway.

 Shift Reportable Student Assets into the Parent’s Name

 Another option is to spend the money in the UGMA or UTMA account on necessary expenses for the student’s benefit.
 For example, suppose the student will need a computer or car for college.
-Using UGMA or UTMA money to buy it before filing the FAFSA, as opposed to afterwards, will increase eligibility for need-based financial aid.
+Using UGMA or UTMA money to buy it before filing the FAFSA, as opposed to afterward, will increase eligibility for need-based financial aid.

 Even if student assets, such as a savings account, cannot be shifted into the parent’s name, the family should spend down the student assets to pay for college before using the parent assets.